ChistokhinSV/vaultwarden-ldap-sync/docker/README.md

 ---

 ## Notes
-- All containers/services for the demo environment should use the `org_invite_` prefix for consistency.
+- All containers/services for the demo environment should use the `ldap_sync_` prefix for consistency.
 - For VaultWarden version updates, repeat the provisioning and backup process, then rebuild and push the new image.